Adding a data image

 Go to the toolbar, click Data Visualization, and then select Data Image.
-An empty data image visualization appears on the canvas with its Data Binding Panel opened.
+An empty data image visualization appears on the canvas with its Data Analysis Panel opened.

-In the Explore window, expand the data connector and drag the EmployeePicture column onto the empty data image visualization (or onto the ROWS field of its Data Binding Panel).
-This will bind the data image visualization to data and cause it to display the picture corresponding to the first record in the Employees table by default.
+In the Explore window, expand the data connector and drag the EmployeePicture column onto the empty data image visualization (or onto the ROWS field of its Data Analysis Panel).
+This will assign the data image visualization to data and cause it to display the picture corresponding to the first record in the Employees table by default.

-In the Data Binding Panel, click Bindings.
-You'll see an IMAGE PATH binding which maps to the EmployeePicture hierarchy.
+In the Data Analysis Panel, click Visualization.
+You'll see an IMAGE PATH field that maps to the EmployeePicture hierarchy.